"Anybody here remember radio?”

 All of the above are available free of charge (although donations are welcomed).
 Give ’em a listen.

 Hey, Mr. Freberg!
-Want to have another go?
+Care to have another go?

-- Even today, the seemingly unique exception is NPR’s A Prairie Home Companion, which demonstrates the point of the following discussion nicely. [return ↩ ]
+- Even today, the seemingly unique exception is NPR’s A Prairie Home Companion, which demonstrates the point of the following discussion nicely. [↩]

 - In the entertainment world, that is.
-The advertising world, however, hasn’t been the same since Freberg Ltd. opened up shop. [return ↩ ]
+The advertising world, however, hasn’t been the same since Freberg Ltd. opened up shop. [↩]

 - Hence the suitability of IMAX for some films.
-Yet for some tales, even a three-story-tall screen won’t be enough. [return ↩ ]
+Yet for some tales, even a three-story-tall screen won’t be enough. [↩]

 - Scott has also been kind enough to use some pieces I’ve created to introduce phoned-in comments from readers.
-So if for some reason you want to hear what my voice sounds like, check out Infection episodes 1, 8, 9, 10, 12, and 13-“post-mortem.” [return ↩ ]
+So if for some reason you want to hear what my voice sounds like, check out Infection episodes 1, 8, 9, 10, 12, and 13-“post-mortem.” [↩]